punanand/Computer-Networks-Assignment/Selective-repeat/README.md

 11. After that logs are generated.

 #### Relay:
-1. Following arrays of the same size as the window is maintained (Let's collectively call them 'relay arrays'):
+1. Following arrays of the same size as the window is maintained (Let's collectively call them `relay arrays`):
 (NOTE: Since in Selective Repeat protocol the number of un-acked packets can be at most the size of the window, the size of the array can be as that of the window)
-    1. time_left: stores the time left for the packet to be forwarded to the server.
+    1. `time_left`: stores the time left for the packet to be forwarded to the server.
 	(NOTE: Since relay gives a random delay to the packet, it updates the corresponding entry in this array)
-	  2. recieved_packets: stores the packets to be forwarded to the server.
+	  2. `recieved_packets`: stores the packets to be forwarded to the server.
 2. Open a socket and bind to the port number depending on the line argument passed to the executable.
-3. Instantiate the sockaddr_in records for the 2 server ports.
+3. Instantiate the `sockaddr_in` records for the 2 server ports.
-4. Iterate over the time_left array and find the Packet that is to be forwarded to the server the earliest.
+4. Iterate over the `time_left` array and find the Packet that is to be forwarded to the server the earliest.
-5. Initialize a fd_set with the opened socket and timeout corresponding to the time calculated in step 4.
+5. Initialize a `fd_set` with the opened socket and timeout corresponding to the time calculated in step 4.
-6. Using select monitor any received packets at the socket or check if a timeout happens, also time the select call and update the time_left arrays by subtracting by the estimated time.
+6. Using select monitor any received packets at the socket or check if a timeout happens, also time the select call and update the `time_left` arrays by subtracting by the estimated time.
-7. If a packet is received, it may be ACK packet or a DATA packet (it may be checked by looking at the tag field of the Packet structure).
+7. If a packet is received, it may be `ACK` packet or a `DATA` packet (it may be checked by looking at the tag field of the Packet structure).
 8. If a data packet is received from the client, calculate the delay to be assigned and check whether it is to be dropped or not, if it not being dropped, corresponding relay arrays are populated with its entries.
 9. If ack is received from the server, this ack is forwarded to the client without any delay.
 10. If the timeout occurs, it implies that is time for some data packet to be forwarded to the server, the corresponding packet is found out and forwarded to the server.